halkyonio/operator/README.md

 kubectl exec POD_NAME -n demo /var/lib/supervisord/bin/supervisord ctl start run
 ```

-**Important**: We invite you to use our [`Hal` companion tool](https://github.com/halkyonio/hal#2-deploy-the-component) as it will create and push the code source or binary without to be worry about the kubectl command syntax ;-)
+**Important**: We invite you to use our [`Hal` companion tool](https://github.com/halkyonio/hal#2-deploy-the-component) as it will create and push the code source or binary without having to worry about the kubectl command syntax ;-)

 Enrich your application with additional `Component`, `Link` them or deploy a `Capability` database using the supported CRs for your different microservices.
 To simplify your life even more when developing Java applications, add [Dekorate]( https://dekorate.io) to your project to automatically generate the YAML resources for your favorite runtime !